KraXen72/crankshaft/README.md

 #### wanted/potential features
 - here are some features i wanted to add, but don't have the time to
 - if you're looking to contribute, feel free to open pr's for these
-- [ ] **Add a new setting type: Keybind**
-  - after clicking it, it would wait until a keypress that isn't esc & register it
-  - there would be a reset button to `[none]` next to the setting input
-  - allow userscripts to create this setting type
 - [ ] **Matchmaker: Map autocomplete**
   - create a simple typeahead/autocomplete for the matchmaker, where you can input maps (official ones)
     - you can get more info about maps from [this krunker api link](https://matchmaker.krunker.io/game-list?hostname=krunker.io) or the [client code](https://github.com/KraXen72/crankshaft/blob/master/src/matchmaker.ts)